 Kilimanjaro – 5895 m

-Kilimanjaro is the highest point in Africa which is a superb challenge for fit trekkers and walkers to have a memorable and diverse experience.
-It is a must for any enthusiastic hikers as it is an accessible and achievable mountain and provides a very unique experience in hiking.
-The flora, fauna and landscape around you changes continuously as the journey takes you higher, eventually reaching the highest point of 5895m above sea level.
+Kilimanjaro is the highest point in Africa and one of the 7 summits.
+A superb challenge for fit trekkers and aspiring mountaineers to have a memorable and diverse experience.
+It is a must for any mountain and adventure enthusiast as it provides a very unique climbing experience.
+The flora, fauna and landscape around you changes continuously as the journey takes you higher towards the summit, eventually reaching the highest point at 5895m above sea level.

 Clicking on the ‘Book Now’ button opposite, will open a new tab/window in your browser and direct you to our online tour booking system.
 Here you can check the course dates and availability.